Adobe Experience Platform: How to Get Started

 Explains Oliver Goldman, Technical Advisor to the CTO at Adobe.

 Lots of people have welcomed Adobe’s upgrade to its Experience Cloud.
-The ability to collate real-time data from numerous channels is allowing businesses to up their customer experience game.
+The ability to collate real-time data from numerous channels allows businesses to up their customer experience game.

-Whether you’re using the Adobe Experience Platform for marketing, advertising, customer experience, or analytics, it has so much to offer.
+It has so much to offer if you’re using the Adobe Experience Platform for marketing, advertising, customer experience, or analytics.

 Standardisation and simplification are at the heart of the Adobe Experience Platform.